santina/TREC_2005_Experiment/reports/evaluation_termfreq.md

 - Break down and inspect the precision measurement by categories -  There are some categories with very few relevant papers, so that could have dragged down the result
 -  ~~Include titles of the abstracts in the text abstraction step - Title text is important too!~~
 -  Try work "knock-out", either knocking down a word in an abstract of interest, or all the occurrences of the word in all the abstracts.
+- Bench mark using random selection : random select 20 papers for each paper to see how that precision compare to our algorithm.